bhamail/picapsule/bin/README.md

 Automate setup of unattended upgrades
 =====================================

-1. With all the script in the `bin` dir in the same directory, Run via:
+1. With all the scripts in the `bin` dir in the same directory, run via:
     ```shell
     sudo install-auto-upgrade.sh
     ```